 Tribal water rights are at the center of an effort by two members of the Colorado River Indian Tribes (CRIT) to recall the entire CRIT Tribal Council.

-Tim Stevens-Welsh and Amber Van Fleet took out recall petitions and gathered enough signatures to trigger the special election, which will be held in April.
+Tim Stevens-Welsh and Amber Van Fleet took out recall petitions and gathered enough signatures to trigger the special election, which will be held April 28th.
 They say the Tribal Council should not be talking with other entities around the state of Arizona about the possibility of leasing surplus water from CRIT’s allocation of the Colorado River.